 Intended for the rising number of anti-console PC gamers, Google Stadia and other cloud gaming services bring console titles to the PC market.
 However, its lack of major titles nevertheless keeps it from reaching the same level as its competition.

-- BUILT FOR AMAZON LUNA – Designed to provide an ideal playing experience on Luna, Amazon's cloud gaming service.
+- BUILT FOR AMAZON LUNA – Designed for the best experience on Luna, Amazon's cloud gaming service.